mskcc/Penguin/README.md

 ### Dependencies

-Please make sure to have the following installed in your environment:
+The environment yml file may be found in ```/scripts/envs/echo.yml```

+You can get all the dependencies with

 ```
-facetsapi
-bravado
-xlsx2csv
-samtools
-pandas
-matplotlib.pyplot
-numpy
+conda env create --name ecDNA --file=/scripts/envs/echo.yml
+conda activate ecDNA
 ```

+Note: You may need to ask for permission to get facetsAPI access.

 ### Step 1: Configure Config File

 The default config file is scripts/global_config_bash.rc.
-Edit projectName to the desired project name, the dataDir to the desired data directory, and place a list of the sampleIds to run (separated by newlines) in the manifest folder (by default it is ```[dataDir]/input/manifest/[projectName]```).
-Edit the subset file to this path.
+Edit ```projectName``` to the desired project name, ```dataDir``` to the desired data directory, and place a list of the sampleIds to run (separated by newlines) in the manifest folder (by default it is ```[dataDir]/input/manifest/[projectName]```).
+Edit ```sampleFull``` to this path.
 All other paths and configurations can be changed for further customization, such as choosing to use the FACETS called tumor purity.

 ### Step 2: Run the Parallelized ECHO Caller